Free Trial

 • Mid-to-large-cap stocks like BROS, DOCS, and HOOD have seen substantial gains as the market rewards positive earnings from mid to modest large-cap stocks.

-• Five stocks to consider instead of Robinhood Markets.
+• Five stocks we like better than Robinhood Markets.

 As earnings season winds down, a notable trend has emerged in the markets: several mega-cap stocks have underperformed year-to-date (YTD).
 In contrast, several mid-to-large cap stocks with strong retail followings have delivered superior returns.
 This shift in market dynamics is significant, given the influence of mega-cap stocks on major indices and exchange-traded funds (ETFs).